go-masonry/docu-web/content/api/grpc/_index.md

 {{</highlight>}}
 ### Implementing

-Once we have our gRPC Server Interfaces generated, we need to implement them.
+Once we have our gRPC server interfaces generated, we need to implement them.
-In our case we need to implement [this](https://github.com/go-masonry/mortar-demo/blob/master/workshop/api/workshop_grpc.pb.go#L75) generated Interface.
+In our case, we need to implement [this](https://github.com/go-masonry/mortar-demo/blob/master/workshop/api/workshop_grpc.pb.go#L75) generated interface.

 {{<highlight go "lineos=table,hl_lines=5">}}
 // WorkshopServer is the server API for Workshop service.